ARLJohnston/matching-service/README.md

 # Matching Service for UofG SPA

 This server, built using FastAPI, is dedicated to processing allocation data and returning results using a specialized matching algorithm.
-It is designed exclusively to support the `allocation-app` project.
-A web platform for Student Project Allocation management.
+It is designed exclusively to support the `spa` project.
+A web platform for handling Student Project Allocation.

 ## Tech Stack